Long-term residence

 Croatian Law Centre Visit Website

 A new Law on Foreigners entered into force on 1 January 2021 and was amended in the course of 2022.
 One of the novelties introduced in 2021 was the distinction between long-term residence and permanent residence.
-Long-term residence may be granted to a third-country national who, prior to the day of submission of application for long term residence, has been granted temporary stay, asylum or subsidiary protection in the Republic of Croatia for an uninterrupted period of five years.
-A third-country national shall be deemed as having continuously resided in the Republic of Croatia even if he or she was absent from the Republic of Croatia within the five-year period for up to ten months in total for multiple absences, or up to six months for a single absence.
+Long-term residence may be granted to a third-country national who, prior to the day of submission of an application for long term residence, has been granted temporary stay, asylum or subsidiary protection in the Republic of Croatia for an uninterrupted period of five years.
+A third-country national shall be deemed as having continuously resided in the Republic of Croatia even if he or she was absent from the country within the five-year period for up to ten months in total for multiple absences, or up to six months for a single absence.
 At the time of deciding on the application for a long-term residence, the third-country national must have a granted temporary residence, asylum or subsidiary protection in the Republic of Croatia.
 The third-country national shall not be granted long-term residence if his or her asylum or subsidiary protection has been annulled.[1]

 Long term residence shall be granted to a third-country national who, along with the above conditions:[4]